 In addition to treating nerves in amputated limbs, Dr. Spiess employs Targeted Muscle Reinnervation (TMR) when treating a number of other conditions, including:

 Dr. Spiess can evaluate your nerve tumor, discuss if an MRI should be done, and let you know what the chances are for a loss of function from the removal of the tumor.

 1/20 people will experience chronic groin pain after the treatment of an inguinal hernia.
-Dr. Spiess performs neuroma excision and targeted muscle reinnervation procedure to treat chronic localized pain after inguinal hernia repair.
+Dr. Spiess performs neuroma excision to treat chronic localized pain after inguinal hernia repair.
 In the office, Dr. Spiess will often inject local anesthesia to numb the area as a test to see if you are a good candidate for surgery.

 Alexander Spiess, MD is a specialist in Targeted Muscle Reinnervation, and he has the expertise to determine whether TMR will help you find relief from pain due to nerve damage.
 When you have your first consultation with Dr. Spiess, he will review your medical history, your condition, and your unique needs and goals in order to help you decide whether or not to pursue TMR.